COPE Network stands for Community Outreach Prevention and Education Network

-At our building in Kalamazoo, we offer a range of classes related to art, music, and movement thanks to our diverse network of volunteer instructors.
+At our building in Kalamazoo, we offer a range of classes related to art, music, and movement thanks to our diverse network of skilled volunteer instructors.
 These activities allow people to explore new hobbies, interests, and wellness pursuits in accessible and affordable ways while opening people up to new social connections and community support.
-These classes are also sanctioned by the Kalamazoo Drug Court, meaning that people in a drug court program can come to classes like guitar, yoga, or meditation and receive credit toward their success in the program like they do for attending NA, AA, or intensive outpatient programs (IOP).
+These classes are also accepted by the Kalamazoo Drug Court, meaning that people in a drug court program can come to classes like guitar, yoga, or meditation and receive credit toward their success in the program like they do for attending NA, AA, or intensive outpatient programs (IOP).

 Because of the nature of these circumstances, most of our programs are 18+ (or require parent/guardian attendance) unless otherwise stated.
 If you have questions about this or are seeking support for youth, please contact us.